 Some degree of thrombocytopenia is usual; on peripheral smear, platelets vary in size, and some appear hypogranular.
 Patients with refractory sideroblastic anemia may have thrombocytosis in combination with the JAK2 V617F mutation.

 The white blood cell count may be normal, increased, or decreased.
-Neutrophil cytoplasmic granularity is decreased, with anisocytosis and variable numbers of granules.
+Neutrophil cytoplasmic granularity is decreased, with anisocytosis and variable numbers of granules or sometimes no granules.
 Eosinophils also may have abnormal granularity.
 Pseudo Pelger-Huët cells (hyposegmented neutrophils) may be seen.

 Monocytosis is characteristic of the chronic and juvenile myelomonocytic leukemia subgroups, and immature myeloid cells may occur in the less well differentiated subgroups.
 The cytogenetic pattern is usually abnormal, with one or more clonal cytogenetic abnormalities often involving chromosomes 5 or 7.

 The deletion 5q syndrome is a unique form of myelodysplastic syndrome, occurring primarily in women in whom macrocytic anemia and thrombocytosis are typically present.
 Anemia in deletion 5q syndrome appears to be responsive to lenalidomide.